ahauschulte/jtco/README.md

  * Fibonacci demo
  *
  * <p>This example shows how to use the {@link TailCall} interface to calculate the
- * Fibonacci sequence in a tail call optimized manner, avoiding deep recursion and
+ * Fibonacci sequence in a tail call optimised manner, avoiding deep recursion and
  * enhancing performance.
  */
 public class Fibonacci {